 Oartec Design History

-The first Oartec rowing machine, the Oartec Rowing Simulator was designed and manufactured in Sydney and released in early 2007.
+The first Oartec model was named the Oartec Rowing Simulator.
+It was manufactured in Sydney and first production models were delivered in early 2007.
 This original and innovative design received a US patent for it’s unique drive system that enabled it to be rowed with two oars simultaneously (sculling) or independently with one oar (rowing) without any mechanical changes.
-Initially designed as a professional technique coaching tool for rowers due to it’s accuracy in simulating the rowing and sculling oar handle movements, it also provides a functional resistance that allows the rower to practice and improve technique while in motion.
+Initially designed as a rowing technique coaching tool due to its accuracy in simulating the rowing and sculling oar handle movements, it also provides a functional resistance that allows the rower to practice and improve technique while in motion.